A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Modeling and inference approach

 \subsubsection{Model 3}

 In addition to causing departure from a linear relation between true and observed counts, species detectability may also change with the census technique used (i.e. one of our data sources, the line transects in TOV-E, targeted only a subset of species as it is regarded as a complementary survey to the point counts).
 Hence, in model 3 we included a second GRF, $\omega_2(\textbf{s})$ to try to account for the characteristics of this observation process.
+In case that no explanatory variable that explain the particular characteristics of the sampling protocol is available, a second GRF can be added as a way to account for them, \citep{Simmonds2020}.
 This is included as an additive term in the linear predictor, as follows:

 We assume a Matérn covariance function as in (\ref{MaternCov}) for $\omega_2(\textbf{s})$, with parameters $\kappa=\kappa_2$, $\nu=\nu_2$ and $\sigma^2 = \sigma_2^2$